Advocates for Safe Alaska Highways

 What is the Issue?

-Kinross Gold Corporation plans to transport ore over 250 miles of the Alaska Highway, Richardson Highway, and Steese highway between the Manh Choh project near Tetlin and their processing plant at Ft.
+Kinross Gold Corporation is transporting ore over 240 miles of the Alaska Highway, Richardson Highway, and Steese highway between the Manh Choh project near Tetlin and their processing plant at Ft.
 Knox near Cleary Summit north of Fairbanks.
-Double tractor-trailer ore hauling trucks that are each 95 feet long and weigh as much as 80 tons will depart the mine two to four times per hour around the clock.
-Up to 96 full truckloads per day will rumble through Tok, Dot Lake, Delta Junction, Salcha, North Pole, Fairbanks and Fox on their way to the Ft.
-Knox mill, where they will each deliver their individual payloads totaling up to 10 million pounds every day.
+Double tractor-trailer ore hauling trucks that are each 95 feet long and weigh as much as 80 tons depart the mine two to four times per hour around the clock.
+Up to 60 trucks per day rumble through Tok, Dot Lake, Delta Junction, Salcha, North Pole, Fairbanks and Fox on their way to the Ft.
+Knox mill, where they deliver their individual payloads totaling up to 10 million pounds every day.
 The empty trucks then return over the same route to pick up new loads of ore.

 Ore haul train configuration provided by Kinross – Nov 2022